Skip to content

 Today, we will zoom out and look at the broader FHA loan process in California.
 We’ll cover all of the major steps, from the initial loan application to the final closing.

-In most regards, the FHA mortgage loan process is similar to the process borrowers go through when using a conventional or non-government-backed loan.
-But there are a few key differences along the path to closing.
+In most regards, the FHA loan process is similar to what borrowers go through when using a conventional or non-government-backed loan.
+Here are the basic steps that take place during the FHA mortgage process in California, from a buyer’s perspective:

 1. The borrower submits a loan application.